|

 - Cooperate in obtaining an SSN.
 Refer to the process below.

-- Cooperate in resolving any discrepancies regarding the SSN (such as those arising from a cross-checking agency SSN files with those of the Social Security Administration).
+- Cooperate in resolving any discrepancies regarding the SSN (such as those arising from a cross-checking agency's SSN files with those of the Social Security Administration).
 This generally will involve using the “SSA Referral Notice” (MC 194), but other verification from SSA will also be acceptable.

 Obtaining an SSN